AdamSobieski/Argumentation/README.md

 These formats could provide end-users with enhanced presentation, interaction, and navigation features while providing other features made possible from the availability of argument-related content and data elsewhere in MIME messages.

+Text and hypertext could be automatically processed from and obtained from argument-related formats and data.

-How would embedded HTML content in MIME messages access argument-related content and data from other parts of the MIME messages?
+In addition to algorithms producing argument-specific HTML content from argument-related data, developers might want to explore general-purpose HTML content which could load argument-related data.
+How would embedded HTML content in MIME messages access argument-related data from other parts of the MIME messages?
 As HTML content can use [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/), the `cid:` URL scheme, to enable inlined images in email messages, so too could HTML content in other kinds of MIME messages use this URL scheme in [data blocks](https://html.spec.whatwg.org/multipage/scripting.html#data-block).
 This could resemble:

 ```html
 <script id="argument1" type="application/argument+xml" src="cid:part1" />
 ```

-Text and hypertext could be automatically processed from and obtained from argument-related formats and data.

-Algorithms could process and verify that message parts in these formats, text, hypertext, and argument-related data, were variations of the same content.
+Algorithms could process and verify that MIME message parts in these formats (text, hypertext, and argument-related data) were variations of the same content.

 ## Security